-The relationship between learning and memory is incredibly close and very intertwined.
-As stated by the American Psychological Association, learning pertains to securing various skills and information, while memory deals with the manner in which the mind stores and recalls information.
-Many great minds have stated that it is impossible for an individual to truly learn something without also having the memory to retain what they have learned.
-In many regards, learning and memory maintain a very interdependent relationship.
-This relationship is much more nuanced and complex than it may appear to be on the surface.
+The relationship between learning and memory is incredibly close and intertwined.
+As stated by the American Psychological Association, learning means securing various skills and information, while memory relates to how the mind stores and recalls information.
+It is almost impossible for an individual to truly learn something without also having the memory to retain what they have learned.
+In many ways, learning and memory maintain a very interdependent relationship, one that is much more nuanced and complex than it may appear to be on the surface.

 The Interdependence Of Learning And Memory

 Learning and memory share quite interesting parallels.
 First and foremost, both functions exist in and rely upon the brain.
-Without the brain, both learning and memory would be literal impossibilities.
-However, while learning is an event which can take place in the past, present, and future, memory pertains to occurrences which have already passed.
-In other words, an individual can learn new intel at virtually any time.
-However, information can only be mentally processed and stored in memory after learning.
+Without the brain, both learning and memory would be impossible.
+While learning can concern events that can take place in the past, present, and future, memory pertains to occurrences that have already passed.
+In other words, an individual can learn something new at virtually any time.
+Information, however, can only be mentally processed and stored in memory after learning.

-Interestingly enough, the ability to learn is strongly reliant upon one’s memory, as affirmed by Course Hero.
-Learning requires brain stimulation from the memory just as memory needs functional learning processes to collect and store new particulars.
+Interestingly enough, as affirmed by Course Hero, the ability to learn relies upon one’s memory.
+Learning requires brain stimulation from the memory just as memory needs functional learning processes to collect and store new information.

-While many individuals have dedicated time to studying the parallels between learning and memory, sleep wields a very powerful influence and impact over these critical cognitive functions.
-Psychology Today explains why.
-During waking hours, people are consistently taking in and processing new information accordingly, even if they fail to realize it at the time.
-Clinically, these actions are referred to like learning and memory.
-So even though the brain is constantly processing and internalizing information, these capabilities are even stronger and more active during the time in which an individual sleeps.
+While many individuals have dedicated their time to studying the parallels between learning and memory, sleep wields a powerful influence and impact over critical cognitive functions such as learning and sleep.
+As Psychology Today explains, although people are constantly taking in and processing new information while they are awake, these capabilities are even stronger and more active during sleep.
+This contributes to a person’s ability to retain this information.
 Without the proper amounts of sleep, the cognitive functions of learning and memory will gradually weaken with the passing of time.

 Believe it or not, learning and memory are also impacted by music training, as documented by additional findings from Psychology Today.
 Many people regard music as something which is either created or listened to for pleasure or recreational purposes.
-However, music has more effects on the human brain than most individuals realize.
-Brain research has demonstrated that the music’s impact on the brain mirrors exercise’s impact on the body.
-Individuals who have innate inclinations to music also enjoy certain mental benefits about emotion, speech, language, and overall processing of auditory functions.
+However, music has more effects on the human brain than most realize.
+Brain research has demonstrated that music’s impact on the brain mirrors exercise’s influence on the body.
+Individuals who are drawn to music also enjoy certain mental benefits regarding emotion, speech, language, and overall processing of auditory functions.

 The advantages above are only the tip of the iceberg as it pertains to music’s impact on learning and memory.
-Musicians also retain higher amounts of learned content, higher IQs, and even high-quality memory abilities.
-Furthermore, music training has been shown to yield positive impacts on children; the best results generally occur if the training above begins before the age of 7 years old.
+Musicians have been found to retain higher amounts of learned content, tend to have higher IQs, and often have higher-quality memory abilities.
+Furthermore, music training has been shown to yield positive impacts on children; the best results generally occur if the training begins before the age of seven.
 Scientists have also stated that children’s learning and memory abilities can experience adverse impacts when they are exposed to too much noise, which often has the inverse effect of music training.

 Deeper Explanations And Variations

 Like its counterpart, memory is just as nuanced and complex as learning.
 First and foremost, there are a variety of memory styles.
 The most common ones include sensory memory, short-term memory, and long-term memory.
-As the name suggests, sensory memory gathers what the human sense pick up on and generally only lasts for a mere second.
+As the name suggests, sensory memory gathers what the human senses pick up on and generally only lasts for a mere second.
 Short-term memory, however, lasts for relatively brief periods of time and usually stores minimal bits of information.
-Last, but not least comes the long-term memory style which stores information that one can readily access even after lengthier amounts of time have passed.
+And last, but not least, there’s long-term memory, which stores information that one can readily access even after long amounts of time have passed.

 The Power Of Perception

 As much as learning and memory impact the day-to-day functions of human beings, perception plays a significant role as well.
-No two individuals have the same perceptions or interpretations of the same matter.
-This explains why people differ on matters such as religion and politics; individuals on all sides of the aisle and spectrum are so sure that they are right and everyone else is wrong.
+No two individuals have the same viewpoints or interpretations of the same matter.
+This explains why people differ on topics such as religion and politics; individuals on all sides of the aisle are so sure that they are right and that everyone else is wrong.
 In a nutshell, this dichotomy truly gives credence to the power of perception.

-Although the impact which perception wields over learning and memory is absolute, there are some debates regarding perception in and of itself.
+Although the impact that perception wields over learning and memory is absolute, there are some debates regarding perception in and of itself.
 Various specialists and individuals have questioned what truly plays in the manner of perception.
-Why do some people interpret situations and occurrences in polar opposite manners of others?
-Childhood, age, socioeconomic status, upbringing, IQ scores, intelligence levels, gender, and even race have all been hypothesized as potential factors which may impact various manners of perception.
+Why do some people interpret situations and occurrences in a polar opposite manner to others?
+Childhood, age, socioeconomic status, upbringing, IQ scores, intelligence levels, gender, and ethnicity have all been hypothesized as potential factors that may impact various manners of perception.

-Despite the theories surrounding perception, Psychology Today goes on to affirm documented factors which impact this particular mental impression.
-Personal experiences and relationships with other people are some of the top factors which impact various manners of interpretation.
-For example, a child who grew up in an unstable home is more likely to be distrustful or skeptical of people around them.
+Despite the theories surrounding perception, Psychology Today goes on to affirm documented factors that impact this particular mental phenomenon.
+Personal experiences and relationships with other people are some of the top factors that affect various manners of interpretation.
+For example, a child who grew up in an unstable home is more likely to be distrustful or skeptical of the people around them.
 They may be less likely to take certain things at face value.
-However, another child who grew up in a very privileged home and community is almost guaranteed to have a wholly different outlook on the world around them.
+However, another child who grew up in a privileged household and community is almost guaranteed to have a wholly different outlook on the world around them.

-Learned particulars and memories impact the manner in which our peers interact with us.
+Our memories and our learned behaviors impact the manner in which our peers interact with us.
 Individual perception determines whether or not we love or loathe someone.
-It determines whether or not we harbor respect or contempt for other human beings.
+It also influences whether or not we harbor respect or contempt for other human beings.
 There is also a litany of factors and variables which weigh into perception, learning, and memory.

-Your learning and memory styles will directly impact how you view the world and the type of people which you attract into your life.
-However, there are still many ways for people to learn and grow; one of the best ways includes connecting with other people and building meaningful relationships will which last a lifetime.
+Your learning and memory styles will directly impact how you view the world and the type of people that you attract into your life.
+However, there are still many ways for people to learn and grow; one of the best ways includes connecting with other people and building meaningful relationships that will last a lifetime.